tlugger/face_recognize/README.md

 - cv2
 - pyrealsense
 - pickle
-- rethinkdb

 Input
 -------
-Any signal to trigger the block to run
+A signal through "Unknown" to begin collecting frames from the camera and search for faces A signal through "Known" to add known face encodings and names to compare unknown faces against

 Output
 -------